MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/how-to-create-a-local-react-environment-with-vite.md

 In a similar manner to the Navbar function we wrote, we will:
 * We create a new jsx file titled "Main" in the components folder
 * Then we write a function named Main that retunes a block of HTML code
-*  Include JavaScript code to report the function
+*  Include JavaScript code to export the function
 ```javascript
 export default function Main() {
     return (